scarson/certificate-manager/README.md

 # certificate-manager
 A web app to track X.509 certificates and send expiration and renewal reminders.
-A learning project for ASP.NET, Angular, and AI-assisted coding.
+A learning project for ASP.NET Core, Angular, and AI-assisted coding.

 The app should be cross-platform and run on Windows or Linux.
 It should be easy to containerize.